|Year||University Policies||University Practices||Student Union Policies||Student Union Practices|

 28.5 Further, no RSU resources, space, or recognition or funding will be allocated to enhance groups/individuals who are members of or directly affiliated with external organizations with the primary/sole purpose of anti-choice activities.

-The RSU takes political stances on issues including bottled water, the Prison Industrial Complex, privatization, public funding for Pride events, abortion, women’s issues, and religious, spiritual and cultural freedom.
-It has also endorsed the Boycott, Divestment, Sanctions movement.
+The RSU takes political stances on issues including bottled water, the Prison Industrial Complex, public funding for Pride events, abortion, and Israel.

 In 2015, the Ryerson Students’ Union (RSU) voted to deny club recognition to a student group based on its views.
 The Men’s Issues Awareness Society at Ryerson (MIAS) is a student group established in 2015 by students at Ryerson “to host discussions and bring social awareness to issues that disproportionately affect men and boys, such as higher rates of suicide, homelessness, workplace injuries and failure in school.”
 Nearly half of MIAS’ members are women.